rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 However, in the image pixel space, there is no constraint governing "which" of the lines should be explicitly preferred by a neural network (since a face is an oval/circle for fat guys like me, and any line passing through the face looks identical).

-We call this as the problem of searching for a canonical lock.
+We may call this as the problem of searching for a canonical lock (tributing to hinton et al).

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> Searching for a canonical lock </span>